 Here, we take you through some of the best cars for dogs and what you need to think about before you buy.

 What to consider

 - Space: The car must have enough boot or back seat room for your dog to comfortably sit, lie down and turn around.
-Plus, you need to be able to easily lift them in or out.

 Land Rover Discovery